 when describing Wiccans and other minority religions.
 Followers of

-Christianity are called "Christians;" followers of Islam are called "Muslims."
+Christianity are called "Christians, whether they are a solitary practitioner or registered church member."
+Followers of Islam are called "Muslims."

 But followers of Wicca often become "self-proclaimed Wiccans."

 In 2007, Harry Griffin of The Erasmus Foundation has

 initiated a petition to the UK government to ban Halloween.
 The Foundation

 is based in Suffolk England and channels the teachings of Desiderius Erasmus,